 In the above image, each product page is only three clicks away from the homepage.

 Homepage > Category > Sub Category > Product

 There is an unofficial rule among UX/UI developers known as the ‘3-click rule.’
 According to this, you must reconsider any page that requires more than three clicks to navigate back to your homepage.
 Don’t complicate the user journey!

 You can also optimize website architecture by adding breadcrumbs.
 The breadcrumb trail is useful for both web designers and SEO experts.
 It helps Google bots better understand your website’s hierarchy, and helps online visitors better comprehend their current position on your website.

 Google also shows breadcrumbs within the search index.
 SEO experts believe it simplifies the user experience on SERP.
 You should know about the three kinds of breadcrumbs:

-1. Location-based Breadcrumbs – It’s one of the most common types of a breadcrumb trail.
+- Location-based Breadcrumbs – It’s one of the most common types of a breadcrumb trail.
 It highlights the position of a page within the website hierarchy.
-A user can visit similar page using location-based bread crumbs.
+A user can visit similar pages using location-based breadcrumbs.